qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Even without the version check, it will still be memory-safe because array access is range-checked.

-In Java, you can remove element via the iterator, then the iterator will update together with container, then there will be no iterator invalidation.
+Note that **iteration invalidation is logic error**, no matter whether it's memory-safe or not.

-Note that iteration invalidation is logic error, no matter whether it's memory safe.
+In Java, you can remove element via the iterator, then the iterator will update together with container, and no longer invalidate.
+Or use `removeIf` that avoids managing iterator.

 Mutable borrow exclusiveness is still important in single-threaded case, because of interior pointer. **But if we don't use any interior pointer, then mutable borrow exclusiveness is not necessary for memory safety in single-thread case**.